 For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward, how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him, God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?

 a.
-The word spoken through angels: This is a way to describe the Mosaic Law, which was received . . . by the direction of angels (Acts 7:53).
-The idea is that the law was “delivered” to Moses by the hands of angels.
+The word spoken through angels: This describes the Mosaic Law, which was received…by the direction of angels (Acts 7:53).
+The idea is that the law was delivered in some way to Moses by the hands of angels.

 i.
 The idea that angels had a role in bringing the Law to Moses is found in Deuteronomy 33:2, Acts 7:53, and in Galatians 3:19.
 Josephus also repeated this idea in his ancient history (Antiquities, 15.53).

 b.
 Proved steadfast: The Mosaic Law was steadfast and strict (every transgression and disobedience received a just reward).
 It demanded to be taken seriously.

 c.
 How shall we escape: If we must take the word which came by angels seriously, then we must take the word that came by the Son of God even more seriously.
 The Son is proven to be greater than the angels, so His message should be regarded as greater.

 i.
 A greater word brought by a greater Person having greater promises will bring a greater condemnation if it is neglected.

 d.
 If we neglect so great a salvation: The ancient Greek word translated neglect is amelesantes, also used in Matthew 22:5 of those who disregarded the invitation to the marriage supper (they made light of it).
 It means to have the opportunity, but to ignore or to disregard the opportunity.